cmyk/seedetcher/docs/SeedEtcher-Workflow.md

 You generally use a coordinator like [sparrow](https://www.sparrowwallet.com) to create the descriptor.
 Note: Sparrow just needs the xpubs of the seedphrases for this and not the actual seedphrase(s).
 Example: Create the 3 seedphrases for a 2/3 multisig on [SeedSigner](https://seedsigner.com).
 Use sparrow to create the descriptor.
-Scan the descriptor from sparrow with SeedEtcher and then each seedphrase QR.
+Scan the descriptor from sparrow with SeedEtcher and then each seedphrase QR from the SeedSigner.
+Tip: use a magnifiying glass in front of the SeedEtcher cam to scan the tiny dotted QR from the SeedSigner.

 ## Descriptor Sharding (b0.2)